German Doner Kebab: Sweden

 The chain arrived in Sweden in 2014.

 In July 2019, GDK announced their plains to add four more restaurants in Sweden during mid-2019, adding to their pre-existing five.

-Ireland
+Proposals in Ireland

 In 2019, the chain announced plans to open a restaurant in Dublin, Ireland, with 40 total sites in Ireland planned from 2020.

+As of 2024, no locations are stated to be present in the Republic of Ireland.

 Canada

 GDK opened two restaurants in Canada in 2020, at Ottawa and Surrey.

 In March 2021, GDK announced their ambitions to open 100 restaurants in Canada over 10 years.
 The company said they are seeking multi-unit franchise partners in Calgary, Montreal and more locations in Ottawa.

 Its flagship location in Canada, opened in Toronto on 3 August 2021.

 United States

 In May 2020, the company announced their plans to open 350 restaurants in the United States, with their first to be in New Jersey.
+As of October 2023, the company has since opened nine restaurants within the US.

 GDK opened their first US restaurant at American Dream in New Jersey in October 2021.

-The company has plans to open restaurants in Houston, Texas and New York City.
+In January 2025, German Doner Kebab (GDK) launched its first U.S. advertising campaign titled "Open Your Mouth Mind."
+The campaign, created by agency Quality Meats, uses quirky visuals and humor to introduce American audiences to GDK’s modern take on the traditional kebab.